vishnu350/rs-mainspring-winder/README.md

 Steps to build your RS mainspring winder:
 1. Use a caliper to measure your mainspring barrel inner diameter and the mainspring arbour diameter.
-2. Download the latest rs-winder-vXXX.zip from the [release section](https://github.com/vishnu350/rs-mainspring-winder/releases).
+2. Download the latest [rs-winder.zip](https://github.com/vishnu350/rs-mainspring-winder/releases/latest/download/rs-winder.zip) from the [release section](https://github.com/vishnu350/rs-mainspring-winder/releases).
    - Print your winder base part STL/3MF file.
 Choose from 1.5-3.0mm sizes, whichever matches your mainspring arbour the best.
    - Print your housing barrel and plunger part STL/3MF files.
 Size is based on mainspring barrel inner diameter, make sure to select matching sizes.
 In-depth winder size selection guide [here](https://github.com/vishnu350/rs-mainspring-winder/wiki/Selecting-the-correct-winder-size-for-your-mainspring).
    - Print your setter bowl part STL/3MF file, this part should universally work with all housing barrels.